sviluppoarte1-lang/SAGEFileManager/README.md

 Enhanced GlassWrapper with optional gradient, border, and boxShadow parameters Removed duplicate imports in file_list.dart
 Under the Hood

 All Process.run calls now pass through AppProcess.run with configurable timeout Shared utility functions return int? (null = not found), matching existing caller conventions Theme auto-detection is only performed on first launch; the result is persisted in settings Pre-existing file sizes are measured sequentially before parallel uploads to avoid data races

-A full-featured Linux file manager in the spirit of Nemo-style desktop file managers, built with Flutter and Rust.

 **Official repository:** [https://github.com/sviluppoarte1-lang/SAGEFileManager](https://github.com/sviluppoarte1-lang/SAGEFileManager)